The break up of large blocks

-In the 1880s Brisbane was growing at a colossal rate.
-Between 1881 and 1891, the population surged from 37,000 to 88,000, an increase of 137%.
-There was a resulting continuing strong demand for residential land and the large blocks purchased back in initial land sales in the 1860s were gradually broken up.
-These were typically around 6 to 9 acres and some owners had adjacent blocks.
+In the 10 years between 1881 and 1891, the population surged from 37,000 to 88,000, an increase of 137%.
+There was a resulting ongoing strong demand for residential land and the large blocks purchased back in initial land sales in the 1860s were gradually broken up.
+These were typically around 6 to 9 acres.
+Some owners owned adjacent blocks giving rise to larger subdivisions.

 Usually sales were by auction with most lots sold on the day.
 Lunch was often provided.

-Typical of this was the large block situated on Highgate Hill owned by Edmund Sheppard subdivided into 215 allotments.
-It occupied the land between Gladstone Road, Dornoch Terrace, Dauphin Terrace and the river including today’s Hazelwood, Brydon, Roseberry and Derby Streets.
+Typical of this was the large block situated on Highgate Hill owned by Edmund Sheppard, subdivided into 215 allotments.
+It occupied the land between Gladstone Road, Dornoch Terrace, Dauphin Terrace and the river including today’s Hazelwood, Brydon, Beaconsfield, Roseberry and Derby Streets.

-The land sale took place after his death and the estate took its name, Hazlewood, from that of his house.
+The land sale took place after his death and the estate and associated street took their name, Hazlewood, from that of his house.

 With the high rate of growth in the city, adequate services often lagged behind.
 Roads were a major problem.
-These two items appeared in the list of correspondence to the Woolloongabba Divisional Board a few years after the estate sale.
+The two items below, for example, appeared in the list of correspondence to the Woolloongabba Divisional Board a few years after the estate sale.

 Water was also a major problem until the completion of the Highgate Hill service reservoir two years later in 1889, located adjacent to this particular estate (see my post Highgate Hill Reservoir 1889 ).